Code-Institute-Submissions/Milestone-Project-One-18/README.md

 #### Current Member

+- As a member of the gym, I want to be able to easily book personal training sessions with my trainer.
+- As a member of the gym, I want to be able to easily get another workout programme from the site to change up my training.
-As a current memember of the gym I want to:
+- As a member of the gym, I want to be able to quickly check class times

-- Book personal training sessions
-- Download Programmes
-- Check class times
+Resilience achieves this by:

+- Allowing our staff to be easily contactable through the form on the Contact Us page, specifiying what information they require.
+- Providing a selection of downloadable workout plans on the What We Offer Page under the workout plans section, and changes these workout plans periodically.
+- Providing a list of classes with times on the What We Offer Page under the classes section.

 ## Features
 There are various features on the site: